radius-project/docs/docs/content/tutorials/tutorial-recipe/index.md

 ---
 type: docs
-title: "Quickstart: Deploy Recipes in your Radius Application"
+title: "How-To: Deploy Recipes in your Radius Application"
 linkTitle: "Recipes"
 description: "Learn how to use Radius Recipes within your application"
 weight: 500
 slug: "recipes"
-categories: "Quickstart"
+categories: "How-To"
 tags : ["recipes"]
 ---

-This quickstart will teach you:
+This how-to guide will teach you:

 * How to use “dev” Recipes in your Radius Environment to quickly run with containerized infrastructure.
 * How to deploy your own Recipes in your Radius Environment to leverage cloud resources.